-Authority - 5 USC 301.
-Purpose and Routine Uses - The primary use of this information is to specify the terms of the Telework Program and constitutes an agreement between the voluntarily participating employee and his/her manager who will retain the agreement.
+Authority - 5 U.S.C.
+301. Purpose and Routine Uses - The primary use of this information is to specify the terms of the Telework Program and constitutes an agreement between the voluntarily participating employee and their manager who will retain the agreement.
 The information in this agreement may be used in administrative or judicial proceedings affecting employees' personnel rights.
 This agreement may also be provided to the Department of Justice for the purpose of litigating any civil, administrative, or judicial proceeding or criminal prosecution where the United States, the IRS or its employees are parties.
 The complete listing of possible recipients of this agreement may be found under the heading "Routine Uses" in the Federal Register notice of the system of records in which it will be kept: Treasury/IRS General Personnel/Payroll Records: 36.003 (60 FR 56804-56805).
 Effects of Non Disclosure - Furnishing this information is voluntary, but failure to do so will result in disapproval of the employee's Telework Program participation.
 Falsification may be grounds for disciplinary and/or adverse action.
+The IRS may input your address into an online geolocation service to calculate mileage between duty station and requested telework location(s) for the purpose of determining the mileage limit is within policy requirements.